Key Takeaways

 All changes and behavioral markers fall into another program module – the classifier.
 It has a list of rules, markers, and their sequences that indicate the object is malicious.

-Sandbox markers can reflect such changes as created, deleted, or modified files, attempts to establish network connections, changes in registry entries (settings of the operating system and programs in it), starting and stopping programs, logging in and out, and more.
+Sandbox markers can reflect events such as the creation, deletion, or modification of files; attempts to establish network connections; changes to registry entries (settings of the operating system and its programs); starting and stopping programs; logging in and out; and more.

 From the user’s perspective, the workflow looks like this:

-• The sandbox system detects suspicious content – file, attachment, URL, or antivirus software
+• The sandbox system detects suspicious content, such as a file, attachment, or URL

 • The sandbox moves it into the virtual safe environment.